The elegant styles of The Jazz Age extend into the style of 1920's jewelry.

 For baubles of the period, it was more about design than the materials.
 Post-World-War-I taught the masses that cost was relative.
 The longer pearl necklaces (Sometimes up to 60” in length!) were in fashion in the early 1920’s while the shorter versions showed up in the latter half of the century.

 Sometimes the pearls ended in fringe or a gem that could be draped across the shoulder, behind the back, or in the center of the chest.

 The 1920’s were all about versatility and expression, showing off and highlighting a woman’s most attractive physical attributes.

 And in terms of bracelets, the more, the better.
 Layers upon layers graced the slim wrists of the most fashionable ladies.
 Jewelry was often colored black, red, or green, and made from materials like bone, metal, shell, plastic – if it resembled African art or something rare and native, it was all the rage.

 The straight and simple designs of women's fashion in the 1920s lent itself to expressive jewelry.

 In 1924, Coco Chanel popularized "costume jewelry" to accent and contrast the straight and simple lines of her fashion designs.

-Like the of 1920s fashion, the jewelry tells a story of a great age.
+In the case of 1920's fashion, the jewelry tells a story of a truly great age, especially for women.
 People were fascinated by the exotic, the foreign, the unknown, and inspired by the beauty of "the new."